smart-facility/cognicity-reports-powertrack/README.md

 #### Dev Modules
 * jshint version 2.5.8 or compatible
+* unit.js version 1.0.2 or compatible
+* mocha version 2.0.1 or compatible

 If you're going to commit changes to the JavaScript, be sure to run a 'npm test' first - and fix any issues that it complains about, otherwise the build will fail when you push the commit.